AadityaJVin/ZTNA-Device-Fingerprinting/EXPLANATION.md

   - `derive_fingerprint_sha256(...)`: SHA‑256 over canonical JSON (no secret), returns a 64‑hex string used as the device ID.
   - Why: ensure deterministic input and a simple, secure hash result.

-- `dpa/example_onboard.py`
+- `dpa/client.py`
-  - Client‑only demo entrypoint.
+  - Client entrypoint.
   - Calls the collector, prints the attributes, and computes/displays the SHA‑256 device ID using the selected keys.
   - No server calls; kept small for clarity and demo purposes.